MaxShishkov/StirngCombinations/README.md

 StirngCombinations
 ==================
+Info:

-The program will find all the possible combinations of characters in the provided string.
+A program that takes a string as a parameter and finds all the possible combinations of characters of the provided string using recursion.